First published on Thursday, June 4, 2020

 You need to decide the certain period of time you want to find the rate for.
 As well as annually, you can measure yours quarterly or monthly.
 Most companies choose to calculate theirs on an annual basis, but for a company suffering from frequent departures, monthly is also an option.

-When it comes to calculating employee turnover rate, follow the below steps:
+When it comes to calculating employee turnover rate, you can follow the basic below steps:

 The first step in calculating your employee turnover rate is to collect essential information.
 The information from the specific period (monthly, annually, or quarterly) will form the basis of your rate.